harsh183/gentle_kotlin/cheatsheet.md

 `return` brings the control back to the function that called it.

+If you add a type then it gives back that value, like an output.

 ```kotlin
 fun average(numbers: List<Double>): Double {
     var sum: Double = 0.0